LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-Now you do not need to minimize hits(line 10) to access the aggregations results!
+We no longer need to minimize the hits to get access to the aggregations results!
 We will be setting the size parameter to 0 in all aggregations requests from this point on.

 ![image](https://user-images.githubusercontent.com/60980933/114758361-1c091580-9d1a-11eb-94df-58afa67e20c4.png)